ndr053/compute-links-plugin-wordpress/readme.txt

 * Display total size of the links
 * Change them box links
 * Change title box links

+**There's a [GIT repository](https://github.com/ndr053/compute-links-plugin-wordpress "Github Inactive Repository") too if you want to contribute a patch.**

 == Installation ==